No Boil Lasagna

 Cut into the lasagna and plate it.

-Lasagna is one of my favorite Italian dishes.
+This is one of my favorite Italian dishes.

-Especially when it’s served with lots of sauce, and peppers and onions.
+Especially when it’s served with lots of sauce, AND peppers AND onions.

 I hope you enjoyed this no boil lasagna recipe.